-I’m gearing up for the start of school and trying to remember my arsenal of snacks for after school.
-Kiddo is usually ravenous when he gets home.
-By the state of his half-eaten lunch, I’m guessing he thinks socializing is a substitute for eating.
+I'm gearing up for the start of school and trying to remember my arsenal of snacks for after school.
+My 6 year old is usually ravenous when he gets home.
+By the state of his half-eaten lunch, I'm guessing he thinks socializing is a substitute for eating.

 But look!
 There are 5, exactly the same as the number of afternoons in the school week.
 What a coincidence.

 Please note: I am not a food photographer!
 Ha.